Guest Policies & Procedures

 The Bradford Woods universal guest policies and procedures are written for the integrity of our property and programs, the longevity of our organization, and your safety.
-Because your program participation is based upon agreement with these policies, you are required to read and comply with all policies and procedures.
+All guest groups must read and comply with these policies and procedures.

 Research and Teaching

 We are proud to offer experiential learning and research opportunities for the students and faculty of Indiana University and other institutions.
 Through this work, we’re able to provide exceptional experiential programming to our clients.

 - Watts, P., and Rowser, M. (in review).
 Impact of Standardized Handoffs at Residential Camps for Children & Adolescents with Chronic Illness.
 American Camp Nursing Compass Point Journal.

 - Using the Family Battle Buddies Program to Enhance Family Reintegration following Parental Deployment: Results from a Pilot Study (PDF).
 Presented at Military Programs Conference, September 2014.

 - National Disability Specific Camp Research Project (PDF).
 Preliminary results.
 Presented American Camp Association Conference, 2014.